jacoscaz/treesandrobots.github.io/_posts/2023-12-26-yearly-theme-2024-outward.md

 ## New theme for 2024: _the year of outward_

-My 2024 theme is "the year of outward", a gentle nudge towards those aspects of existence that look outward into the world that surrounds us rather than inward towards one's own self.
+My 2024 theme is "the year of outward", a gentle nudge towards those aspects of existence that look outward into the world rather than inward towards one's own self.

 My yearly themes, so far, have mostly focused on _inward_ growth.
 For those who know me, this should not come as a surprise.
-I am, after all, a (relatively) introverted person who greatly prefers being alone doing my own thing, whatever that might be, rather than having to participate in the shallow mingling that characterizes many large gatherings of people.
+I am, after all, a (relatively) introverted person who greatly prefers being alone doing my own thing, whatever that might be, rather than participating in the shallow mingling typical of large gatherings of people.
 Though I like to think I have a decent sense of style, I also have never really cared for appearances, having spent most of my life with barely enough clothing items to scrounge a passable look when required.

-As most of us have come to realize in one way or another, however, overindulging into one's own proclivities is a good recipe for disaster.
+However, as most of us have come to realize in one way or another, overindulging into one's own proclivities is a good recipe for disaster.
 Furthermore, it's not as if I don't enjoy socialization _at all_.
-My ideal social context entails few, selected people and a shared story that binds them together; a context in which implicit communication and sharing a path play as important a role to that of the spoken word.
 I am not interested in becoming a hermit, which feels like a miserable way to live.
-I also have a deep appreciation for understated style and elegance, though I have never got around to experiment with those on myself.
+Where I am most at ease are social contexts with a few, selected people and a shared story that binds us together; contexts in which implicit communication and shared experiences, whether past, present or future ones, play as important a role as that of the spoken word.
+I have also come to deeply appreciate a specific kind of fashion which primarily focuses on well-fitting, practical, understated outfits that attempt at striking a more sustainable balance between aesthetics and durability.

-These are just some of the aspects of life that I'd like to explore in 2024.
+These are just some of the more _outward_ aspects of life that I'd like to explore in 2024.

 In practice, I think I'll start off by adding a social dimension to my fitness and musical endeavours.
 I've long been wanting to join a local climbing gym,